RascalSoftware/RAT/docs/source/chapter2.rst

 .. image:: images/userManual/chapter2/projectClassMethods.png
     :alt: Project Class Methods

 It's clear from the method names (i.e. *addData*) that these methods are going to be useful to us for building our model.
 In the following sections, we will look at each of these methods and see how they can be used to define our reflectivity analysis problem.
-(There is also a utility which will convert a RasCAL model into a *projectClass* for use in RAT, which we will look at the end of the chapter.
+(There is also a utility which will convert a RasCAL model into a *projectClass* for use in RAT.
 This means that you can use the RasCAL GUI to set up your model if you like and then use the speed of RAT to conduct your analysis.)

 In terms of the outputs, note that we have called the first output *problem*, but we don't need to do that.
 The first of the two outputs is another **projectClass**, but updated with the results of the calculation.
 So, if we run a fit, the fitted parameters will be updated with the best fit values of our procedure.
 In giving the output the same name as the input, we're overwriting our input with best fit values, but if you don't want to do this, you can give the inputs and outputs different names (e.g. '[outProblem,results] = RAT(problem,controls)'' or whatever you like).
 The second output can also be called whatever you like, and this is a struct containing the simulated reflectivities, SLD's and so on from whatever procedure you have asked RAT to do:

 .. image:: images/userManual/chapter2/reflectivitiesStruct.png
     :width: 300
     :alt: Reflectivities Struct

-We will look at this struct in more detail in a later chapter.
 In the next sections, we'll discuss the methods of the **projectClass**, and see how they allow us to build up a model by populating the various sections.

 Class Methods for the projectClass
 ==================================